rstoetter/cSqlScript/README.md

-# PHP class cSqlScript
+# csqlscript-php

-Class to execute sql scripts - the class is written in PHP:
+The class cSqlScript is written in PHP and helps to execute SQL scripts.

-The namespace is \\rstoetter\\cSqlScript
+The namespace is rstoetter\\cSqlScript

+## Installation

+This project assumes you have composer installed.
+Simply add:

+    "require" : {

+        "rstoetter/csqlscript-php" : ">=1.0.0"

+    }

+to your composer.json, and then you can simply install with:

+composer install

+## more information

-See the [project wiki](https://github.com/rstoetter/cSqlScript/wiki) for more information.
+See the [project wiki](https://github.com/rstoetter/csqlscript-php/wiki) for more information.